 The Secret Service analyzed 173 mass casualty attacks.
 Here's what they found.

 Over one-third of the attackers experienced unstable housing within two decades of their attack.
-And nearly one-quarter shared "final communications" in the run-up to launching them, including calling people to say goodbye, authoring suicide notes, and posting manifestos online.
+And nearly one-quarter shared "final communications" in the run-up to launching them, including calling people to say goodbye, authoring suicide notes and posting writings online.

 Three people were fatally shot in an attack at a convenience store in Yakima, Washington, Wednesday.